gionapaolini/BiRNN_with_Attention_Thesis_Project/README.md

 Hi, in this repository you can find the source code used for my research on QA matching.

+The data used for my research were provided by CXCompany and cannot be published.

 Helpful repositories:

 https://gist.github.com/danijar/3f3b547ff68effb03e20c470af22c696